 A soap making business needs several types of insurance for full coverage:

-- General liability insurance helps to protect the businesses against expenses and lawsuits that could result if a customer is ever injured on the business’ property or by the business’ products.
+- General liability insurance protects the businesses against expenses and lawsuits that could result if a customer is ever injured on the business’ property or by the business’ products.

-- Commercial property insurance helps to protect the business if the shop and inventory are ever damaged or destroyed by an event like a fire.
+- Commercial property insurance protects the business if the shop and inventory are ever damaged or destroyed by an event like a fire.

-- Worker’s comp insurance helps to cover expenses like medical bills and legal fees in case a business employee is ever hurt while working.
+- Worker’s comp insurance helps cover expenses like medical bills and legal fees if a business employee is ever hurt while working.